epolevikov/Asgan/README.md

 * __cc__ – the number of connected components in an assembly graph.
 Note that even if two complementary strands are separated from each other, they are assumed to represent one component.
 Thus, although the graph built by Canu consists of two separated strands, the number of connected components is equal to 1.
-* __useqs__ – the number of unique sequences for in an assembly graph.
-This number is calculated as the different between the total number of sequences and the number of sequences that represent repeats.
+* __useqs__ – the number of unique sequences in an assembly graph.
+This number is calculated as the difference between the total number of sequences and the number of sequences that represent repeats.
 * __seqs__ – the total number of sequences in an assembly.
 * __blocks__ – the total number of alignment blocks between two assemblies.